drzhonghao/apistudy/README.md

-# Should we extract API usage examples from client or library? : Benefits and challenges
+# Should we extract API usage examples from client or library? : An empirical study

 ## Project summary